Romanian philosophy: The Transylvanians

 All human culture is according to Blaga the result of man's trying to reveal the mysteries of existence, it constitutes the man's being.
 Since man can not reveal completely the mysteries, because of the "transcendent censure" exerted by the unconscious categorial scheme, all his productions bear the mark of this dynamic framework.
 The totality of these categories at some point is called a "stylistic matrix", and they have the structure of a "cosmoid", that is of a small universe, i.e. a self-sufficient order.
 Thus, each culture is characterised by a style, in which different categories activate and wear off successively, until the complete exhaustion of the stylistic matrix.
 At that moment, the culture generated by the attempts of revelation within the respective stylistic matrix dies.
 This vision is inspired by, but significantly detached from the morphological theory of culture, as exposed by a Frobenius or a Spengler.
-Blaga discusses extensively, with many illustrations why all these theories missed the point.

-D. D. Rosca, who would later be the coordinator and translator of the series of complete works of Hegel into Romanian, arrived at a philosophical synthesis presented in his book The Tragic Existence.
-It is a personal blend of existentialism, with roots in Kierkegaard, but influenced also by Hegel.
-His PhD thesis at the Sorbonne, The Influence of Hegel on Taine, as well as his translation in French of the Life of Jesus made him a known name in the French-speaking world.
+D. D. Rosca, who would later be the coordinator and translator of the series of complete works of Hegel into Romanian, arrived at a philosophical synthesis presented in his book Existenţa tragică (The Tragic Existence).
+It is a variation of existentialism, with roots in Kierkegaard, but influenced also by Hegel.
+His PhD thesis at the Sorbonne was L’influence de Hegel sur Taine, théoricien de la connaissance et de l’art (The Influence of Hegel on Taine), and his secondary thesis was the translation to French of Hegel's Life of Jesus.

-Eugeniu Sperantia was a very prolific author.
-He began his list of publications with his PhD thesis, The Pragmatic Apriorism, a rethinking of Kant's Transcendental Analytic from a Pragmatist stand-point.
-He wrote subsequently on various subjects, like the biology from a Hegelian perspective, gaining a reputation especially in the field of the philosophy of right.
+Eugeniu Sperantia's PhD thesis, The Pragmatic Apriorism, was a rethinking of Kant's Transcendental Analytic from a Pragmatist stand-point.
+He wrote subsequently on various subjects, like the biology from a Hegelian perspective.
 He was a pioneer in the field of erotetic logic (the logic of interrogatives), which he called "problematology".
-A very interesting and most neglected work is his System of Metaphysics: Implicit in the Postulates of Any Possible Knowledge.
-We have here a theoretical innovation in metaphysics: Sperantia replaces the categorial theories of classical metaphysics with the analysis of the most general questions, analysis rendered possible by his problematology.
+He also wrote System of Metaphysics: Implicit in the Postulates of Any Possible Knowledge.
+In this work Sperantia replaced the categorial theories of classical metaphysics with the analysis of the most general questions, analysis rendered possible by his problematology.
 Thus, the framework-theory of metaphysics becomes the logic of the interrogatives.
 Recently, his conception of metaphysics was compared to that of Collingwood.